Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Analysis and Results

-{\boldmath$S$($b\overline{b}$)+$E^{T}_{miss}$}: $m_S$ is reconstructed from the invariant mass of $b\overline{b}$ and $S$ is produced in association with $E^{T}_{miss}$ originating from the decay of $S$ to invisible final states.\footnote{It should be mentioned that there is a small over-lap between this category and the SM channel $t\overline{t}h$.
-However, the pollution of the former by the latter is very small (about 1\%).} The data is taken from Fig.~14 (a) in Ref.~\cite{HIGG-2018-51web}.
+{\boldmath$S$($b\overline{b}$)+$E^{T}_{miss}$}: $m_S$ is reconstructed from the invariant mass of $b\overline{b}$ and $S$ is produced in association with $E^{T}_{miss}$ originating from the decay of $S$ to invisible final states.\footnote{It should be mentioned that there is a small overlap between this category and the SM channel $t\overline{t}h$.
+However, the pollution of the former by the latter is very small (about 1\%).} The data are taken from Fig.~5 in Ref.~\cite{HIGG-2018-51web}.

 {\boldmath$S$($\gamma\gamma$)+$b$} jets: $m_S$ decays to two photons and is produced in association with $b$ quarks (which, in the 2HDM+$S$ model, could originate from $S$ but also from $h$ if $H\to Sh$ is non-negligible).
-The data is obtained from Fig.~2 (top-right) in Ref.~\cite{Aad:2020ivc} and Fig.~2 in Ref.~\cite{Sirunyan:2020sum}.
+The data are obtained from Fig.~2 (top-right) in Ref.~\cite{Aad:2020ivc} and Fig.~2 in Ref.~\cite{Sirunyan:2020sum}.

 {\boldmath$S$($\gamma\gamma$)+ $V(W,Z)$}: $S$ decays to two photons and is produced in association with a $W$ or a $Z$ boson.
-The corresponding data is given in Fig.~15 bottom-left in Ref.~\cite{Sirunyan:2021ybb} and Fig.~9 (c) and (d) in Ref.~\cite{ATLAS:2020pvn}.
+The corresponding data are given in Fig.~15 bottom-left in Ref.~\cite{Sirunyan:2021ybb} and Fig.~9 (c) and (d) in Ref.~\cite{ATLAS:2020pvn}.

 {\boldmath $S(\gamma\gamma)$ inclusive}: Here $m_S$ is reconstructed from the invariant mass of the photon pair while the search is quasi-inclusive, however, vector boson fusion, $W$ and $Z$ as well as top quark associated production are excluded.
 Note that there is no veto on missing energy, but that this channel covers only a very tiny phase space of the quasi-inclusive final search. (see Fig.~15 top-left in Ref.~\cite{Sirunyan:2021ybb} and Fig.~9 (a) in Ref.~\cite{ATLAS:2020pvn}).